 CFWS token at the end.

-What that means?
-The parser expect an
+What does that mean?
+The parser expects an

-End of input or any character different
+End of input or any character other

 wsp (and you can produce that by

 check that the hypothetical next line is a new field.
 Because, as you know, we

 Content-Type: text/html;^CRLF charset="utf-8"